VeganL/CovidBot/README.md

  - Get top 5 states in the US affected by Covid-19
    - *covid!statetop (optional: sortBy parameter)*
    - *Ex.: covid!statetop tests*
+ - Get a random news clip about Covid-19
+   - *covid!news*
  - A function to know what time it is
    - *covid!time*